convox/docs/docs/development/running-locally.md

 Use `convox start` to run applications against your local Rack.

-You can use `convox switch local` to point your CLI at the local rack and use all `convox` commands normally.
+You can use `convox switch local` to point your CLI at the local Rack and use all `convox` commands normally.

 > **Warning:** If your local Kubernetes setup does not point to a valid cluster, that can slow down your Convox CLI operations as it tries to interrogate the invalid endpoint.
 In this case, you can set a local env var `export CONVOX_LOCAL=disable` to stop the CLI from doing this and speed up your commands.